Navigating the Switzerland Tax Rate as a Foreigner

 Are taxes in Switzerland high?

 All Swiss tax residents are subject to tax on their worldwide income, but non-residents are only taxed on their Swiss-derived income.
-Additionally, a double taxation agreement, Totalization Agreement, and estate tax treaty each also exist between Switzerland and the US.
+Additionally, a double taxation agreement, Totalization Agreement, and estate tax treaty also exist between Switzerland and the US.

 Interestingly, Switzerland may be considered a slightly better place for a single U.S. person to live and pay taxes, while for a dual-income household with two children, there may be virtually no tax difference, broadly speaking.
 (2)